Non Traditional Student Experience

 Nontraditional students are generally defined as those who have taken two or more years off between undergraduate studies and matriculation to medical school.

-The entering Class of 2015 at Northwestern University Feinberg School of Medicine contains 15 (9 percent) nontraditional students, with ages that range between 24 and 39.
-Ten have earned advanced degrees, including one Doctor of Philosophy, one Juris Doctor, three Master of Science, three Master of Arts, and two Master of Health.
+The entering Class of 2017 at Northwestern University Feinberg School of Medicine contains 22 (14.2%) nontraditional students, with ages that range between 25 and 31.
+Five have earned advanced degrees, including one Doctor of Philosophy, two Master of Science, and two Master of Health.

 Nontraditional students are required to meet the same admissions standards as traditional students unless noted otherwise on this page.